Compliance Information: Title Insurance Agents

 The list may be submitted to the department via email to AgentLicensing@MyFloridaCFO.com.
 Please be sure to also include your appointing entity number assigned by the department on your submission so it is properly reported.
 [See s.
 627.797, Estatuto de la Florida]

 Our Department receives a high volume of questions from the title insurance industry.
 Unfortunately, these questions do not always use consistent terminology making it difficult to determine the true situation and resulting question.
 It is very important when we communicate with each other that we know what the other is talking about so we can assist the other.
 Sometimes taking time to describe the term or situation you have a question about will assist the Department with answering your question.
 This is particularly true when it comes to compliance questions.
-An example of the areas in which we often get ambiguous questions are real estate open houses.
+An example of the areas in which we often get ambiguous questions are real estate open houses and listings.
 With this situation in mind, here is some guidance that we will try to keep as simple but still provide helpful guidance.

 There are multiple types of open houses: